 We’ll seek out the very often confiding Florida Scrub-Jay, an endemic Photo: Gavin Bieber

 Late April is a wonderful time to visit South Florida.
 Migrants augment the resident birds, and all of South Florida’s special breeding birds have arrived.
-We’ll visit the most interesting of the everglades, pine forests, prairies, and cypress swamps in peninsular South Florida, including the Big Cypress Preserve, the sandy lagoons of the southwest coast, and Everglades National Park.
+We’ll visit the most interesting of the everglades, pine forests, the stunning Florida Keys, the Big Cypress Preserve, shallow sandy lagoons of the southwest coast, and Everglades National Park.

 Day 1: The tour begins at 6pm this evening in the lobby of our hotel near Southwest Florida International Airport, Fort Myers.
 Night near Fort Myers.

 Day 2: We’ll leave early to drive north to Port Charlotte and the Babcock-Webb Wildlife Management area, a large tract of Slash Pine and marsh whose inhabitants include the celebrated pinewoods trio of Red-cockaded Woodpecker, Brown-headed Nuthatch, and Bachman’s Sparrow.
 Sandhill Cranes nest in the area, and roadside ditches sometimes hold Limpkin or King Rail.
 Just a bit north, on the outskirts of Punta Gorda, several clusters of the curious and social Florida Scrub-Jays have prospered for years and we’re almost certain to find them.